oaxelou/PROTON/README.md

 1. For Intel oneAPI, the following paths must be added to the system's PATH environment variables (for `mkl_avx2.1.dll`, `mkl_core.1.dll`, `mkl_def.1.dll`, `mkl_intel_thread.1.dll`, `libiomp5md.lib`):
    - `path/to/oneAPI/Intel/mkl/latest/redist/intel64`
    - `path/to/oneAPI/Intel/compiler/latest/windows/redist/intel64_win/compile`
+2. For FFTW library, we have already included it in the Thirdparty folder.
+In order for the system to link the dll libraries to the PROTON executable, the user needs to add the `./path/to/PROTON/Thirdparty/FFTW/` folder to the environment variables.

 ### Linux
 1. After the installation of Intel onAPI, try sourcing the top-level `vars.sh` script with `. path/to/intel/oneapi/mkl/latest/env/vars.sh`.
 This command sets the ONEAPI_ROOT variable.